HowieHwong/TrustLLM/docs/index.md

 The datasets are uniformly structured in JSON format, where each JSON file consists of a collection of dictionaries.
-Within each dictionary, there is a consistent key named `prompt`.
-Your task is to utilize the value of `prompt` key as the input for processing.
-After processing, you should store the result under a newly created key named `res` within the same dictionary.
+Within each dictionary, there is a key named `prompt`.
+Your should utilize the value of `prompt` key as the input for generation.
+After generation, you should store the output of LLMs as s new key named `res` within the same dictionary.
 Here is an example to generate answer from your LLM:

 ```python
 import json